Insights from the Security Council

 Turfmarkt 99, 2511 DP The Hague

-In 2018, The Netherlands was a (very active) elected member of the United Nations Security Council.
-The Netherlands had the privilege of spending a full calendar year in the heat of the organisation’s kitchen, dealing with the conflict in Yemen, the situations in Syria, South Sudan, Myanmar and the Democratic Republic of the Congo, alongside a host of other issues, including, for example, the renewed discussion on non-proliferation of weapons of mass destruction.
+In 2018, The Netherlands was a – very active – elected member of the United Nations Security Council.
+The Netherlands had the privilege of spending a full calendar year in the heat of the organisation’s kitchen, dealing with the conflict in Yemen and the situations in Syria, South Sudan, Myanmar and the Democratic Republic of the Congo, alongside a host of other issues, including, for example, the renewed discussion on non-proliferation of weapons of mass destruction.
 The changing dynamics among the five Permanent Members and the fickle leadership of a range of key UN Member States made 2018 in many ways a special year.

 With that in mind, the Netherlands United Nations Association (NVVN), the Royal Netherlands Society of International Law (KNVIR), the The Hague University of Applied Sciences (HHS) and Leiden University decided to organise a meeting to discuss the question of to what extent the United Nations are ready and well-equipped to deal with a variety of substantive key problems of today’s world, in a context where political leaders question multilateralism and emphasize nationalism and protectionism.

-The meeting will start with a keynote lecture by Drs Karel van Oosterom, The Netherlands’ Ambassador and Permanent Representative to the UN, and in that capacity, during 2018, Head of the Dutch delegation to the Security Council.
-His introduction will be followed by brief interviews with two to three commentators and Mr. Van Oosterom himself.
+The meeting will start with two keynote lectures by (1) Drs Karel van Oosterom, Ambassador and Permanent Representative of the Netherlands to the UN, and in this capacity, during 2018, Head of the Dutch delegation to the Security Council, and (2) the Hon.
+Peter Wilson CMG, who was deputy Permanent Representative of the United Kingdom to the United Nations from 2013 to 2017.
+Their introductions will be followed by brief interviews with the two Keynote Speakers and the three Commentators.
 Before and afterwards, the audience will be able to vote electronically on a number of issues in order to stimulate discussion.
 There will also be ample opportunity to participate in the debate.

 Set-up of the event:

-- Introductory remarks by Prof. Willem van Genugten, President of the Royal Netherlands Society of International Law
+- Introductory remarks by Prof.dr Willem van Genugten, President of the Royal Netherlands Society of International Law

-- The interviews will be conducted by Prof.dr Alanna O’Malley, Chair UN Studies in Peace and Justice (HHS and Leiden University) and Dr Otto Spijkers, University Lecturer of Public International Law (Utrecht University) and Board Member of the NVVN
+- Interviews with the three Commentators, conducted by Prof.dr Alanna O’Malley, Chair UN Studies in Peace and Justice (HHS and Leiden University) and Dr Otto Spijkers, University Lecturer of Public International Law (Utrecht University) and Board Member of the NVVN

 - Debate with the audience, moderated by Dr Otto Spijkers and Prof. Alanna O’Malley